 Here is another wanderer watching Wind Turbines above the Sea of Fog:

-The painting presents three stages of childhood development where the siblings play in front of a fence in the open air.
+The painting depicts three stages of childhood development, with the siblings playing in the open air in front of a fence.
 They are free and not confined or enclosed.

 The youngest child blindly clutches a sunflower leaf while he opens his eyes in amazement.
 The older one has grasped the handle of the drawbar and energetically swings his whip, while the girl already shows herself responsible and gives a sign to the little one with her right hand.